decheine/decheine/README.md

 -->

-Bachelor of Science from UW-Madison in physics, astronomy, and computer science, with a concentration in high energy physics experimental research.
+Bachelor of Science in physics, astronomy, and computer science, with a concentration in high energy physics experimental research.

 **Currently working on**: software engineer at Abbott, leading data-driven development to the Human Factors Engineering dept. with feature usage data obtained through log mining - using data to inform user interface enhancement of a very cluttered and complex software system used for intra-cardiac mapping and ablation procedures.